yuzequn095/Algorithm/src/5. Probabilistic Analysis and Randomized Algorithms/5.2 Randomized algorithms/README.md

 - 380.Insert Delete GetRandom O(1)
 - 710.Random Pick with Blacklist

+### Idea
+- When we want to get random element in a same possibility and O(1), consider array
+- When we want to keep valid elements together, we can swap the invalid element with the last element
+- HashMap is a good tool to help us keep track of the location of element

 ### 380. Insert Delete GetRandom O(1)

 Implement the RandomizedSet class: